Whiskey-and-Cake/whiskey-and-cake/_README.md

 # Cards Against Sobriety

-> Play Cards Against Humanity even if your deck or your friends aren't close by.
+> Play Cards Against Humanity & (obviously) get drunk, even if your deck or your friends aren't close by.

 ## Team